OpenRulesforCatalogingProject/openrulesforcatalogingproject.github.io/_pages/About/scope.md

 The Open Rules for Cataloging (ORC) project supports the cataloging community in a pragmatic and freely available manner while adhering to cataloging ethics and established best practices.
-The ORC Core Committee endeavors to create guidelines and models that are straightforward, comprehensible, and inclusive to all types of library communities.
+The ORC Rules Committee endeavors to create guidelines and models that are straightforward, comprehensible, and inclusive to all types of library communities.
 ORC guidelines and models strive to be compatible with shared cataloging